-See A2: Policy to promote good behaviour and to set out the sanctions for misbehaviour

-When physical contact may be appropriate: Physical contact with a student may be necessary and beneficial in order to demonstrate a required action, or a correct technique in, for example, singing and other music lessons or during Dance, Drama, P.E. or Games.
+See A2: Policy to promote good behaviour and to set out the sanctions for misbehaviour beneficial in order to demonstrate a required action, or a correct technique in, for example, singing and other music lessons or during Dance, Drama, P.E. or Games.